Texas und Seine Revolution: English translations

+In 2021, historian James E. Crisp edited a newly printed, fresh translation of Ehrenberg's memoir with commentary.
+It was published by the Texas State Historical Association.

 Analysis

 The original text was strewn with anti-clerical and anti-Catholic commentary.
 Much of this was displayed as exposition from other individuals.
 As Smith wrote in a letter to Dobie, "Ehrenberg had a regrettable tendency to write florid speeches and put them into the mouths of historic personages".
 As an example, Ehrenberg includes a speech ostensibly given by Adolphus Sterne that is littered with anti-clericalism.
 Sterne was the son of an Orthodox Jew and a Lutheran, but he had married a Catholic girl in 1828 and converted to Catholicism after that.
 Other writings of Stern, including his diary, show no anti-Catholic opinions.

 Smith described the ending which he had replaced with a summary as Ehrenberg's "rather clumsy efforts to write humorous fiction", maintaining that "Ehrenberg's real participation in important events ceased when he attached himself to Urrea's command".